Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

-\paragraph{$(2,4,2,2)$-scenario.} Consider here the CHSH-based DIQKD protocol with two added key settings for Bob, one correlated with the setting 0 of Alice, and the other with the setting 1 \cite{SGP+20}.
-The ideal correlation shared between Alice and Bob is given by
+\paragraph{$2422$-scenario.} Let us consider as well the CHSH-based DIQKD protocol with two added key settings for Bob, $y\in\{0,1,2,3\}$, as proposed in \citeref{SGP+20}, i.e.:~with one setting $y=2$ chosen again to be correlated with the setting $x=0$ of Alice, but also another extra setting $y=3$ correlated with the setting $x=1$ of Alice instead.
+The ideal correlation shared between Alice and Bob is then given by

-The key setting pairs are therefore either $(0,2)$ or $(1,3)$, and it is clear that both of these choices give rise to the same upper bound as the $(2,3,2,2)$-protocol, that is, Eq.~\eqref{eq:2way_2322}.
+The key setting pairs $(\xk, \yk)$ are therefore either $(0,2)$ or $(1,3)$, and it is clear that both of these choices give rise to the same upper bound as the $2322$-protocol, that is, Eq.~\eqref{eq:2way_2322}.